qiangliu-sd/Cpp-Inside-Python/README.md

 1. build in dir(cpp_work_dir) where **pyproject.toml** is located:
 > py -m build

-if build does not work, try install the latest version of build:
+If build does not work, try installing the latest version of build:
 > pip install --upgrade build

 2. install a local package